Interior Design Alumni Share Experiences

-They also reminded current students to prioritize time away from work in an industry that can easily lead to 24/7 commitment.
+They reminded students to prioritize time away from work in an industry that can easily turn into a 24/7 commitment.

 "What I’ve learned is you need to value your time,” Wiggins said.
 “You can’t bend over backwards for everyone.
 Be flexible, but know your time is valuable.”

-Friday’s forum marked the third such session, with Watts inviting different alumni to attend each.
+Friday’s forum marked the third such alumni session, with Watts inviting different alumni to attend each.

 “It’s important that students know that graduates of our programs here at CPTC are successful members of their industries,” Watts said.
 “It gives them confidence and lets them know that there are others out there who are supportive and have worked through the same fears they may be having as they near completion of their programs.”